sap-tutorials/Tutorials/tutorials/abap-custom-ui-bas-connect-s4hc/abap-custom-ui-bas-connect-s4hc.md

 ---

 ## Prerequisites
- - You have an **SAP S/4HANA Cloud tenant** and a business user with **Communication Management** authorizations (this requires a business role with unrestricted write access containing business catalog *`SAP_CORE_BC_COM`* ).
+ - You have an **SAP S/4HANA Cloud tenant** and a business user with **Communication Management** authorizations (this requires a business role with unrestricted write access containing business catalog `SAP_CORE_BC_COM` ).
  - You have an **SAP Business Technology Platform trial account** with an SAP Business Application Studio subscription

 ### You will learn
-  - How to create an HTTP destination on SAP Business Technology Platform (SAP BTP) with SAML assertion authentication to an SAP S/4HANA Cloud tenant
+- How to create an HTTP destination on SAP Business Technology Platform with SAML assertion authentication to an SAP S/4HANA Cloud tenant
 - How to create a communication system for an SAP Business Application Studio subaccount in an S/4HANA ABAP tenant
-  - This connection is needed to develop a custom UI with SAP Business Application Studio for a custom business object running in an S/4HANA ABAP tenant and for deploying that UI.

-To follow this tutorial, you can either use a subaccount in your trial account on SAP BTP or you can use a subaccount in a customer account, however, for the customer account subaccount, you have to do the following:
+To follow this tutorial, you can either use a subaccount in your trial account on SAP BTP or you can use a subaccount in a customer account.
+However, for the customer account subaccount, you have to do the following:

   - Set up mutual trust between the SAP BTP subaccount and the Identity Provider, see